-- Fatty foods – in some cases a high fat meal such as a marrow bone, bacon or a sausage is thought to trigger pancreatitis, however there is not always a history of fat ingestion.
+- Fatty foods – in some cases a high-fat meal such as a marrow bone, bacon or sausage is thought to trigger pancreatitis, however, there is not always a history of fat ingestion.

 - Endocrine diseases – pets with diabetes, hyperadrenocorticism and hypothyroidism are at increased risk of pancreatitis.

 If your vet suspects pancreatitis blood tests are used to diagnose the disease.
-Often there will be changes indicating liver damage, dehydration, inflammation and bleeding problems.
-Your vet may also recommend radiographs or an ultrasound.
-In order to differentiate between acute and chronic pancreatitis a biopsy is needed, but this requires surgery and is not always done for acute cases.
+Often there will be changes indicating liver damage, dehydration, inflammation, and bleeding problems.
+Your vet may also recommend radiographs or ultrasound.
+In order to differentiate between acute and chronic pancreatitis, a biopsy is needed, but this requires surgery and is not always done for acute cases.